Day 1: PARIS, FRANCE.

-Known as one of the world's most passionate and lively cities, Paris delights the senses.
+Known as one of the world's most passionate and lively cities, Paris is a delight for your senses.
 Your included CITY SIGHTSEEING shows you magnificent must-see sights, including Notre Dame Cathedral, the unique Louvre Museum with its glass pyramid as a contrast to its ancient architecture, the commemorative Arc de Triomphe, and the Eiffel Tower.
 In your free time, stroll down the Champs-Elysees with its lavish cafes, or perhaps visit the world-famous Louvre or Montmartre with its gleaming white Sacre Cur Basilica and bevy of artists on Place du Tertre.
 Paris is also well known for its colourful nightlife that includes some of the world's most famous cabaret shows.
 All of this awaits your discovery!
 (B)

 Day 3: PARIS-REMICH, LUXEMBOURG (EMBARKATION)- GREVENMACHER.

 This morning, board a HIGH-SPEED TRAIN for a swift and comfortable journey to Metz or Luxembourg City.
 Continue by motorcoach to Remich on the Moselle, where your river cruise vessel is docked.
 Before dinner, meet your crew at a welcome reception, then cruise to Grevenmacher.
 (B,D)